SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Conclusion

-\textbf{Limitations:} Despite its strong empirical performance, \methodname{} is not without limitations.
+Despite its strong empirical performance, \methodname{} is not without limitations.
 First, \methodname{} introduces an implicit trade-off related to the granularity of the latent action space.
-For example, an identity mapping between the robot's raw action space and latent action space would make the downstream task policy capable of learning any task within the original capability of the robot, but would significantly reduce the sample efficiency (as shown in our results in Sec.~\ref{ss:rslt}).
+For example, an identity mapping between the robot's raw action space and latent action space would make the downstream task policy capable of learning any task within the original capability of the robot, but would significantly reduce the sample efficiency (as shown in our results in Sec.~\ref{exp:moma}).
 Similarly, the temporal length of each latent action entails another tradeoff, where shorter latent actions give more control to the task policy at the expense of longer task horizons, which may hamper learning (as shown in our ablation studies in Sec.~\ref{ss:abla}).
 It is likely that the optimality of the latent action space will be strongly task-dependent.
 Second, in the current \methodname{} framework, the latent action decoder is kept fixed during downstream learning.
-However, for more fine-grained tasks, we might benefit from finetuning the latent action decoder while training the task policy.
-While this is conceptually doable via the option framework~\cite{bacon2017option}, we leave the empirical study of how to implement it in a stable manner to future work.
-Finally, while this paper primarily focuses on the algorithmic side of real-world learning, we expect future engineering efforts in the automation of task reset and downstream reward generation (e.g., via VLM/LLM or a learned reward function) to further boost the downstream learning efficiency.
+However, for more fine-grained tasks, we might benefit from finetuning the latent action decoder while training the task policy (e.g. via the option framework~\citep{bacon2017option}).
+Finally, while this article primarily focuses on the algorithmic side of real-world learning, we expect future engineering efforts in the automation of task reset and downstream reward generation (e.g., via VLM/LLM or a learned reward function) to further boost the downstream learning efficiency.